 – Views from the North.
 Group exhibition.
 Sundsvall, Sweden.
 2016.

-I think that unconsciously I decided to become a photojournalist during my adolescence, browsing randomly the book of Contemporary History about which I was passionate, when I was shocked at observing Margaret Bourke-White’s black and white photographs of Buchenwald prisoners, a Goya’s print from Disasters of War, and an anonymous German soldier’s photograph, portraying a Jewish young woman obliged to wear a sign with the written “I am a bitch”.
+I was sixteen years old.
+I was browsing randomly the book of Contemporary History about which I was passionate, when I was shocked at observing a series of Margaret Bourke-White’s black and white photographs of Buchenwald prisoners, a Goya’s print from Disasters of War, and an anonymous German soldier’s photograph, portraying a Jewish young woman obliged to wear a sign with the written “I am a bitch”.
 From that moment on, something changed.
 The indignation at the human rights violation, the racial hate and the brutality of war pushed me to become a photojournalist and a multimedia journalist, to lend the voice of silent and oppressed by a camera.